xCryptik/developer-rig/docs/MacOnline.md

     1.  `cd path/to/my-extension`
     2.  `curl -H 'Client-ID: `_your-client-ID_`' -X GET 'https://api.twitch.tv/helix/users?login=`_your-Twitch-user-name_`' | sed -e 's/.*"id":"//' -e 's/".*//'`
         This will print your Twitch user ID for the next step.
         Your client ID is available in the **Overview** tab of your extension.
 Your Twitch user name is displayed in the top-right corner of twitch.tv when you are signed in.
-The channel name must be alphabetic.
-For instance, if your Twitch user name is `dallas`, use the channel name `RIGdallas`.
     3.  `node services/backend -s `_your-extension-secret_` -o `_your-twitch-user-id_` -c `_your-client-id_
 		The secret can be found in the `Secret Keys` section under the `Settings` tab in your extension on your [Twitch Extensions Dashboard](https://dev.twitch.tv/dashboard/extensions).
         **NOTE:**  this terminal window command will not exit.